Skip to content

 docker compose up -d

-The app waits for the database to be ready before starting, then sets up the database schema automatically.
+The app waits for the database to be ready, then sets up the schema automatically.
 First boot takes about 15-20 seconds.
+Peek at the logs if you want to watch:

 docker compose logs -f tracker-tracker-app